Google, Lenovo and HTC are making a new breed of VR headsets

 Bavor said the company wants to make sure these devices are easy to use and offer better performance than headsets powered by a phone.

+The Daydream software that powers both types of headsets will also include features to stream what's being shown in the headset to a nearby TV or also post it to social networks.

-He didn't say how much these headsets will cost, nor what they'll be called.
+He didn't say how much these new standalone headsets will cost, nor what they'll be called when they hit store shelves.
 But they will be available by the end of the year.

+Meantime, Google said "10s of millions" of phones will also work with Daydream by the end of the year.

 Check out all the news from Google I/O.